-Jim Daly’s personal journey from orphan to head of an international Christian organization dedicated to helping families thrive is a powerful story.
-Abandoned by his alcoholic father at age 5, Daly lost his mother to cancer four years later – a wound deepened when his grieving stepfather emptied the family home and took off with almost everything while Daly, the youngest of five children, and his siblings were at their mother''s funeral.
+Daly’s personal journey from orphan to head of an international Christian organization dedicated to helping families thrive is a powerful story.
+Abandoned by his alcoholic father at age 5, he lost his mother to cancer four years later – a wound deepened when his grieving stepfather emptied the family home and left Daly, the youngest of five children, and his siblings to fend for themselves after their mother’s funeral.

-Several tough years in foster care followed, before Daly became a Christian in high school and found meaning, purpose and a sense of belonging.
+Several tough years followed, including time in foster care, before Daly became a Christian in high school and found meaning, purpose and a sense of belonging.

-In 1997, Daly completed his MBA in International Business at Regis University in Denver.
-In 2009, he received an honorary Doctor of Letters degree from Colorado Christian University, in Denver.
+Daly graduated from California State University, San Bernardino, in 1984 with a B.S. in Business Administration.
+During his senior year, he attended Waseda University in Tokyo, and after graduating worked for a Fortune 500 company.
+In 1997, he completed his MBA in International Business at Regis University in Denver.
+In 2009, he received an honorary Doctor of Letters degree from Colorado Christian University in Denver.

-Daly married to his wife, Jean, since 1986.
-They have two sons and reside in Colorado Springs, CO.
+Daly has been married to his wife, Jean, since 1986.
+They have two sons and reside in Colorado Springs, Colorado.